 The study abroad office on your campus will provide the AYF forms that you will need to fill out before your departure.
-In addition to these forms, you must submit eight (8) passport photos to the study abroad office.
+In addition to these forms, you must submit one or two digital passportstyle photos with a high resolution to the AYF office in Freiburg.
+Using this photo, AYF will prepare actual German-size biometric passport photos.
+Please pay careful attention to the instructions for preparing these photos contained in your package of AYF registration forms.
 These photos are needed for various official registration procedures in Germany, for your Freiburg student ID, and for AYF records.
-One of the eight passport photos must be stapled or glued to the upper right corner of your dorm room application (SWFR Wohnheimaufnahmeantrag).
-Only real passport photos are acceptable - not Polaroids, not photocopies.
-Please print your name on the back of each photo and place them into an envelope back to back, taking care not to smudge the next photo.
-It is not necessary to bring additional passport photos with you to Freiburg, unless you wish to buy a BahnCard (see Living Abroad -> Transportation -> Trains).
-If you find that you need more passport photos once you are in Freiburg, there are inexpensive photo machines near the program center and at the train station.
+It is not necessary to bring additional passport photos with you to Freiburg.
+If you find that you need more passport photos once you are in Freiburg, there are inexpensive photo printing options near the program center.